Jean28518/event-management-system/README.md

 sudo docker-compose up --build # For debugging, if something goes wrong.
 ```

 You are done!
-You can reach now your event management system at Port 80.
+You can reach now your event management system at port 80.

 ## Update running production instance:
 Because the sql data is stored in a separate docker volume we can easily rebuild our docker image.
 A stop of the containers is not needed.